 - The [filename] is the path and filename you want to save the dump file as.

 But the disadvantage of this method is obvious - the command line is very complicated, and the user has to remember a lot of commands.
 Well, there are other backup methods, such as copying compression, using third-party tools, etc.

-How to Backup MySQL Database with MySQL Workbench
+How to Backup a MySQL Database using Workbench